danjwilko/danjwilko/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m interested in just about everyting tech or engineering oriented from metalwork - 3d-printing, cyber-security - p2p payment systems, web design - programming.
+- 👀 I’m interested in just about everyting tech or engineering oriented, metalwork, 3d-printing, web design, programming and cyber security, also enjoy artwork and leather work.
 - 🌱 I’m currently learning Algorithms and Data structures with python as a module for my degree.
-But my main knowledge is HTML, CSS, Ive also covered a little Javascript and SQL.
+But my main knowledge is HTML, CSS, Ive also covered a little Javascript and SQL and Java.
-- 💞️ I’m looking to collaborate on any projects big or small to build upon skills and knowledge gained from Uni and self study.
+- 💞️ I’m looking to collaborate on any projects big or small, to build upon skills and knowledge gained from Uni and self study.
 - 📫 Give me a message on LinkedIn https://www.linkedin.com/in/daniel-wilkinson-4b1b1685 or email me via danielwilkinson0991@gmail.com

 <!---